sveltejs/sapper-legacy.svelte.dev/content/guide/09-exporting.md

 {
 	"scripts": {
 		...
-		"build": "sapper export"
+		"export": "sapper export"
 	}
 }
 ```

-...allowing you to `npm run build` your app.
+...allowing you to `npm run export` your app.

 ### How it works